vlowvlow/vlowvlow.github.io/index.md

 lfg! wyatb! ^^

-at the end of the time, im just an average person, who doing some stuff
+at the end of the time, im just an average (or below average) person, who doing some stuff

 sorry for everything/nothing/whatever ^-^